Kansas

 Kansas Anti-Bullying, Cyberbullying & Character Development Legislation (HB 2758)

-The 2013 Legislature amended the anti-bullying statute (KSA 72-8256) and effective July 1, 2013 requires schools to include the fol
+The 2013 Legislature amended the anti-bullying statute (KSA 72-8256) and, effective July 1, 2013, requires schools to include the following in their bullying policies:

 1) Bullying means: a) any intentional gesture or any intentional written, verbal, electronic or physical act or threat either by any student, staff member or parent towards a student or by any student, staff member that is sufficiently severe, persistent, or pervasive that such gesture, act or threat creates an intimidating, threatening or abusive educational environment that a reasonable person, under the circumstances, knows or should know will have the effect of: